Same-sex marriages (SSM) in Canada

 Canada.
 The Governor General, who usually proclaims legislation, was

 incapacitated for medical reasons.
-Once passed by Parliament and the Senate and signed into law, same sex marriage would be
+Once passed by Parliament and the Senate and signed into law, same sex marriage became

 legalized across the entire country.